• Menu

 What to ask your barber

-Start with an arch fade and then gradually move to a scissors trim for the rest of the head which should be long and reaching almost shoulders level.
+Start with an arch fade and then gradually move to a scissors trim for the rest of the head which should be long and reach almost shoulders level.

-This is a modern makeover of the Mullet.
+This is a modern makeover of the Mullet haircut.

 Source